-Some people don’t like to leave their home or pets alone when they go away for vacation or work.
-To combat lonely pets and unattended homes, free rent in exchange for house sitting has became a popular thing.
-House sit opportunities can range from very short term to long term (a couple days to 6+ months) all depending on the opportunity.
+Some people don’t like to leave their homes or pets alone when they go away for vacation or work.
+To combat lonely pets and unattended homes, free rent in exchange for house sitting has become a popular thing.
+House sit opportunities can range from very short term to long term (a couple of days to 6+ months) all depending on the opportunity.

 My #1 way that I use to find these types of arrangements is to use a website called Trusted Housesitters.
 They have 1000’s of homes & apartments in 100+ countries, from tropical places to Alaska.
 While you will need to find places to stay in-between sits it can still be fruitful, especially when you land the month-long sits.